diflores/my-facebook-wordcloud/README.md

 ## Dependencies

-- Python 3
+- Python 3.
-- Jupyter Notebook
+- Jupyter Notebook.
-- NLTK for stopwords
+- NLTK for stopwords.
 - Matplotlib for showing the wordcloud.